 In our tests, this portable SSD managed sequential read and write speeds of 562.2MBps and 514.8MBps, which are pretty impressive figures.
 This drive promises USB 3.1 Gen2 (10Gbps) speed and comes preformatted for Macs, though it can be used with any kind of computer.
 It is fairly expensive though, with the 500GB version retailing for Rs.
 11,999, the 1TB model for Rs.
 27,499, and the 2TB model priced at Rs.
 54,699.

-Several portable SSD models from less-known brands are available in the market, and there's really nothing wrong with them.
-We're highlighting the Adata SD700 and SD600Q, both of which are available in low capacities for low prices.
-The 240GB versions of each model sell for around Rs.
-3,499 and Rs.
-4,899 respectively.
+Several portable SSD models from less-known brands are available in the market, and while you don't get nearly the same level of performance, they are in many ways better than spinning hard drives.
+We're highlighting the Adata SD600Q, which is available in low capacities for low prices.
+The 240GB version sells for around Rs.
+3,499.
 This is still expensive by hard drive standards, but a lot more approachable.

-You'll have to deal with the old Micro-USB 3.0 plug type and performance isn't rated very high, but they're still quick and functional.
-Interestingly, both are ruggedised with rubber bumpers.
-Both models boast of MIL-STD-810G toughness ratings, while the SD700 adds IP68 water and dust protection, which many premium models don't offer.
+You'll have to deal with the old Micro-USB 3.0 plug type and performance isn't very good, but it's still quick and functional.
+Interestingly, it is ruggedised with rubber bumpers.
+It boasts of an MIL-STD-810G toughness rating but isn't officially IP68 water and dust resistant.

 Rather than storing data on a hard drive's spinning magnetic platters, SSDs are completely electronic and use microchips that can hold multiple bits in miniscule cells made up of transistors.
 With no moving parts, SSDs can be much more compact and reliable than hard drives.
 They are also 3-4 times faster, and consume much less power.